 (HODDLE REHABILITATION CENTRE, LARUNDEL PSYCHIATRIC HOSPITAL, BUNDOORA, VICTORIA)

-with thanks to the family of L. Rattray-Wood for finding the recording and allowing it to be published here.
+This information prepared by Margaret Jack in 2020, with thanks to the family of L. Rattray-Wood for finding the Hansel and Gretel recording and allowing it to be published here.